All Episodes

 Why do we always have to take the high road?

-Because it's better too.
+Because it's better to.

-Why is it better to these guys, these other guys, these Democrats, they don't.
+These guys, these other guys, these Democrats, they don't.

 We don't have to get down in the mud with it.

-This is a conversation I have a lot, and I I'm glad you're here because it can be frustrating.
+This is a conversation I have a lot, and I'm glad you're here because it can be frustrating.

 Democrats will lie, they will cheat, and they will often win in so doing.